 It is important that your child feels confident about coming to school.
-The school wants an effective partnership with parents by valuing your help in the following ways:
+We seek an effective partnership with all our families and we value your help in the following ways:

 - Coming to school on time both at the beginning and end of the day.

 - Getting to know your child’s teacher so that you can share in their achievements and concerns.